sonic-net/SONiC/doc/kdump/kdump_Remote_SSH_HLD.md

 - CLI support for configuring remote kdump feature enable/disable via ssh.
 - CLI support for configuring username and hostname of ssh server (username@server_address).
 - CLI support for configuring SSH private key path for ssh server (SSH_private_Key_Path).
-- CLI support for displaying crededentials of ssh server.
+- CLI support for displaying credentials of ssh server.
 - CLI support for displaying state of kdump remote feature (enable/disable).
 ### SSH Key Generation Requirement
 The system should authenticate with the remote server using SSH keys for secure access.